 Other drinks made at St Aidan’s Winery

-Over the years, the company have expanded and now also make other alcoholic drinks like Beers and Spirits.
+Over the years, the company has expanded and now also makes other alcoholic drinks like Beers and Spirits.

 Ever since Lindisfarne Mead Company was bought by the Harry Hotspur Holdings Company in 2014, the umbrella now reaches out to both Alnwick Rum and the Alnwick Brewery.